Photo by Drew Hays on Unsplash

 - track record & referral: is there a history of excellence, does the candidate's past co-workers and clients have good things to say about him/her?

 In almost every job application, there is a final gatekeeper - a human person making the call whether to hire/reject.

 For 2 candidates with similar qualifications, if the gatekeeper likes you more, you will get in.
 The gatekeeper will be your internal champion, to promote your candidacy and push you through the door.

 Unlike A.I., human beings have preferences, biases, and flaws.
 And almost universally, we have preference towards likeability.

 What constitutes likeability?

-If you have watched the AlphaGo documentary - I highly recommend it, it's released free on Youtube - the Chinese guy Fan Hui is an embodiment of likeability.
+If you have watched the AlphaGo documentary — I highly recommend it, it's released free on Youtube — the Chinese chess dude Fan Hui is an embodiment of likeability.

 Someone with earnest passion.

 Someone we can identify with and root for as human.